-Across the UK and the US, news of increasing numbers of coronavirus cases has governments again recommending that people who are able to work from home continue to do so.
-Leaders managing teams of employees working from home need to be proactive and set employees up for success in order for businesses to thrive even as quarantine continues.
+Across the UK and the US, continued coronavirus cases have governments recommending that people who are able to work from home continue to do so.
+Leaders managing teams of employees working from home need to be proactive and set employees up for success in order for businesses to thrive even as remote work continues.

 In this post we’re going to concentrate on two things:

 - How to measure the effectiveness and accountability of remote employees.

 - How to create the structures and routines necessary to keep remote employees connected, engaged, and productive.

 4 ways to measure the effectiveness and accountability of WFH employees

 This video from Mike Paton of the EOS network offers a simple structure for evaluating how effective and accountable remote employees are by asking four simple questions:

 - Do they complete at least 80% of their quarterly goals?